rustwasm/rfcs/text/006-local-js-dependencies.md

   safe to break, and it's also thought that we'll want to avoid breaking `--no-modules` as-is today.

-* JS files are imported relative to the crate root rather than the file doing the importing, unlike `mod` statements in Rust.
-It's thought that we can't get file-relative imports working with stable `proc_macro` APIs today, but if the implementation can manage to finesse it this RFC would propose instead making file imports relative to the current file instead of crate root.

 * Local JS snippets are required to be written in ES module syntax.
 This may be a somewhat opinionated stance, but it's intended to make it easier to add future features to `wasm-bindgen` while continuing to work with JS.
+The ES module system, however, is the only known official standard throughout the ecosystem, so it's hoped that this is a clear choice for writing local JS snippets.

 # Rationale and Alternatives
 [alternatives]: #rationale-and-alternatives

-Currently there aren't any competing designs solving this problem, so there aren't many known major alternatives.
-There's a number of alternatives to various smaller decisions in this RFC, but it's hoped that the various alternatives are listed or discussed inlined.

-The major rationale for this RFC is empowering this use case of "seamless local JS snippets" **at all**.
-The RFC proposes to start out with only including files as opposed to small JS snippets themselves (like `stdweb`'s own `js!` macro) because files are structured as ES modules which is what `#[wasm_bindgen]` already supports well and will also eventually have support natively in WebAssembly itself.
-While `#[wasm_bindgen]` may one day have a `js!`-like macro built-in, it's hoped that we can start out with a purely library-based solution like `stdweb`, iterate on it, and consider this question later.
+The primary alternative to this system is a macro like `js!` from stdweb.
+This allows written small snippets of JS code directly in Rust code, and then `wasm-bindgen` would have the knowledge to generate appropriate shims.
+This RFC proposes recognizing `module` paths instead of this approach as it's thought to be a more general approach.
+Additionally it's intended that the `js!` macro can be built on the `module` directive including local file paths.
+The `wasm-bindgen` crate may grow a `js!`-like macro one day, but it's thought that it's best to start with a more conservative approach.

 One alternative for ES modules is to simply concatenate all JS together.
 This way we wouldn't have to parse anything but we'd instead just throw everything